techmo-pl/dictation-client/docs/index.md

 ## dictation_asr.proto
 Modified by Techmo, copyright by Google.
 Changes include:
-- removal of `LongRunningRecognize` support (commented out),
-- modifications of comments, according to how recognition is performed by Techmo,
-- additions that introduce new features to the original API.
+1. Additions that introduce new features to the original API.
 Extensions (parts that were added to the original document) by Techmo are marked with [**Extension by Techmo**] tag.
+-   `ConfigField` as means to provide additional configuration.
+-   `RecognitionLattice` and `LatticeEdge` as means to return detailed recognition results.
+-   `NO_INPUT_TIMEOUT` speech event to indicate no speech input timeout.
+2. Modifications of comments, according to how recognition is performed by Techmo.
+-   [*Unused*] tags for fields or values that are not used (ignored when provided in request, never returned in response).
+-   [*Unsupported*] tags for fields or values that will result in an error when provided in request.
+3. Removal of `LongRunningRecognize` support (commented out).

 <a name="google.cloud.speech.v1.Speech"/>